Confidence is exponential.

 Does Green Tea Contain Caffeine?

 In a serving size of 8 ounces, green tea contains approximately 32 mg of caffeine (sometimes less, but rarely over 40 mg).
 A cup of coffee can have up to 200 mg!
-Many people find that the caffeine is green tea provides just the right amount of “lift” and mood-enhancement, without any of the crash-and-burn sometimes associated with coffee-drinking.
-If you’re accustomed to drinking coffee daily, your body might be addicted and you could experience a headache if you skipped a day.
-Green tea is less likely to inspire this addictive response.
+Many people find that the caffeine in green tea provides just the right amount of “lift” and mood enhancement, without any of the crash-and-burn sometimes associated with coffee drinking.

 Homemade Green Tea Foot Bath Helps Your Feet Feel New Again